This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 My sisters disappear into the kitchen and up the staircase, the echo of their conversation disappearing as they do.
 I linger in the study at the foot of the steps and glance out at the lake, the water rippling in small waves as the wind howls.

 My parents won’t come home until dinner.
 I do my homework in the family room draped in a thick blanket, watching television from the squashy leather couch.
 I flip through the channels, landing on Nickelodeon, which is playing the newest reruns of Rugrats.
 On a commercial, my gaze flickers to the portrait hung over the fireplace.
 I can’t help but feel the eyes of the people inside it.
 The bulky frame is intricate and gold, and is even lit by a small lamp that’s on a timer switch at night so that I can always see them.
 Here in this town it only matters how you look.
 Posed and smiling we have it all together.
-Bet there’s a lie for every chemically whitened tooth in this family of fake smiles.
+But I bet there’s a lie for every chemically whitened tooth in this family of fake smiles.

 I shovel in the peas that roll across my plate.
 The only person enjoying Stella’s gloating less than me is Maeve, who has a hard time hiding her emotions.
 My father now asks her about her day.
 She as well, looking too proud of herself, announces her news.
 She’ll be starting in her soccer game on Friday over a senior she beat out in practice.
 They clap for her and I try not to choke, holding in a laugh while sipping from my glass of water.